cloudamqp/terraform-provider-cloudamqp/docs/data-sources/credentials.md

 # cloudamqp_credentials

-Use this data source to retrieve information about the credentials of the configured user in Rabbit MQ.
+Use this data source to retrieve information about the credentials of the configured user in RabbitMQ.
 Information is extracted from `cloudamqp_instance.instance.url`.

 ## Example Usage